edgexfoundry/edgex-cli/README.md

 ## Introduction

-EdgeX-CLI is a command line interface tool meant for developers to interact with EdgeX microservices.
-It replaces the need to manually construct complex cURL commands and/or maintain developer scripts.
+EdgeX-CLI is a command line interface tool for developers, used for interacting with the EdgeX microservices.

-See the [CLI Getting started documentation](https://docs.edgexfoundry.org/2.2/getting-started/tools/Ch-CommandLineInterface/) for more information about the client.
+See the [CLI Getting started documentation](https://docs.edgexfoundry.org/2.2/getting-started/tools/Ch-CommandLineInterface/) and the [EdgeX-CLI V2 Design ADR](https://github.com/edgexfoundry/edgex-docs/blob/main/docs_src/design/adr/core/0019-EdgeX-CLI-V2.md) for more information about the client.

 ## Installing EdgeX-CLI